OttHydromet/node-red-umbparser/README.md

 ## Input

 The input needs ot have no data.
-It is just used as a trigger to query the configuration measurement data.
+It is just used as a trigger to query the configured measurement data.

 ## Output